Here you will find a wide range of offers at the best prices.

 The waterways are relatively fast-moving and cool compared to the jungles in the south of the continent.
-In fact, it’s thought that these waters — along with several species of plants that serve as natural bug repellants — help to make the Ecuadorian Amazon one of the most comfortable spots to experience this most exotically unspoiled part of the earth.
+In fact, it’s thought that these waters — along with several species of plants that serve as natural bug repellants — help to make the Ecuadorian Amazon Jungle one of the most comfortable spots to experience this most exotically unspoiled part of the earth.

 Imagine sitting out in the evening as the sun goes down over the forest canopy, while sipping a glass of wine in the open air, as the creatures of the forest begin their nightly serenade to the beat of a tropical shower…

-Though Ecuador shares the Amazon region with Bolivia, Brazil, Colombia, French Guyana, Peru, Suriname and Venezuela, it has been declared — inch for inch — the most Bio-diverse country on the planet!
+Though Ecuador shares the Amazon region with Bolivia, Brazil, Colombia, French Guyana, Peru, Suriname and Venezuela, it has been declared — inch for inch — the most bio-diverse country on the planet!

-These rivers are also home to the almost mythical pink dolphins, which appear on a regular basis in the rivers beside some lodges.
+These rivers are also home to the almost mythical pink dolphins, which appear on a regular basis in the rivers beside some Amazon jungle lodges.
 For bird-lovers, this is a paradise of rare and exotic species.
 Approximately 1,000 different varieties of birds live in the region.
 On a walk through the forest you can expect to come across troupes of monkeys swinging through the trees to greet you.
 With luck you might spot some of the rarer mammals that hide amidst the thick foliage – ones like monkeys, armadillos, sloths, tapirs or ocelots…

-The Ecuadorian Amazon is a virtual Garden of Eden for the world’s most exotic living beings.
+Ecuador's Amazonian jungle is a virtual Garden of Eden for the world’s most exotic living beings.

 Nighttime in the jungle hosts myriad experiences exclusive to these moonlit hours: bird-watching at dusk as the fireflies dance amongst the trees, or a leisurely down-river float in a dugout canoe, with lazy paddles directing your experience through pristine landscapes, or stargazing and enjoying the equatorially unique view of both the Southern and Northern hemispheres’ million stars, un-changed by the lights of civilization.
 A favorite for adventurous travelers is a flashlight safari in search of some of the jungles more timid, nocturnal occupants: caimans, spiders, snakes and toads – to name just a few.